Border chaos expected as Qld reopens

 Victorians will be locked out of Queensland until the southern state gets community transmission of coronavirus under control, Premier Annastacia Palaszczuk says.

-About 250,000 people are waiting to stream into Queensland when the state reopens its borders to everyone but visitors from Victoria at noon.
+Almost 314,000 people have now downloaded border passes to enter the Sunshine State, which reopens its borders to everyone but visitors from Victoria at noon.

-Ms Palaszczuk says says her plan is safe but Victorians will remain locked out for the foreseeable future.
+Ms Palaszczuk says Victorians will remain locked out for the foreseeable future.

 “As long as it takes … I hate to say that, but it’s as long as it takes until the community transmission there is under control,” she told Nine Network on Friday.